 - Upload 100 or fewer files.
 Uploading more than 100 files at a time is not supported.

-- Avoid uploading files larger than 250 MB, which is the maximum file size by default.
+- If you are an Office 365 customer, avoid uploading files larger than 2 GB, which is the maximum file size by default.

 - If your organization maintains an on-premises deployment of SharePoint, ask the server administrator to verify or increase the maximum file size limit to accommodate the size of the files you are uploading.
-The default size limit is 250 MB, but it can be increased.
+The default size limit is 250 MB, but it can be increased up to a maximum of 2GB.

 - For file sizes exceeding 2 GB, if you see a "Working on it" message that never goes away, follow the instructions in Microsoft Support: Internet Explorer error "connection timed out" when server does not respond.